Ministry Traineeship

 23. Instruments in the Redeemer’s Hands (Paul Tripp)

-The traineeship is for Christians, both men and women, who are exploring the possibility of entering full-time, vocational ministry.
+The internship is for Christians, both men and women, who are exploring the possibility of entering full-time, vocational ministry.
 It can help a person better discern God’s call on his or her life.
-Becoming a trainee does not necessarily commit a person to subsequent full-time, vocational ministry.
+Becoming an intern does not necessarily commit a person to subsequent full-time, vocational ministry.
 It is part of the process of evaluating one’s suitability for such gospel work.

-The traineeship is open to members of GBC and to those who are able to become members, at least for the duration of their traineeship.
+The internship is open to members of GBC and to those who are able to become members, at least for the duration of their internship.

-After the traineeship, some trainees go on to formal theological education.
+After the internship, some interns go on to formal theological education.
 Some may join GBC’s staff in various roles, depending on the needs of the church.
 Some may pursue a calling to cross-cultural missions.
 Some may decide to return to the marketplace and resume their ministry there.
-Some return to their sending churches to receive guidance from their local church leaders, concerning ministry needs and areas of service in their respective contexts.